kubeflow/website/content/en/docs/started/installing-kubeflow.md

 +++

-<a id="introduction"></a>
-## Introduction

 Kubeflow is an end-to-end Machine Learning (ML) platform for Kubernetes, it provides components for each stage in the ML lifecycle, from exploration through to training and deployment.
 Kubeflow is modular, allowing operators to choose what is best for their users, there is no requirement to deploy every component.
 To read more about the components and architecture of Kubeflow, please see the <a href="/docs/started/kubeflow-overview/">Kubeflow Overview</a> page.

-There are two options for getting up and running with Kubeflow, you may either:
+There are two pathways to get up and running with Kubeflow, you may either:
 1. Use a [packaged distribution](#packaged-distributions)
 1. Use the [manifests](#manifests) (advanced)

 <a id="packaged-distributions"></a>
 ## Packaged distributions

-{{% alert title="Info" color="success" %}}
-Packaged distributions of Kubeflow are developed and supported by their respective maintainers.
-The open-source Kubeflow community does not currently endorse or certify any packaged distribution.
-{{% /alert %}}

 <b>See the table below for a list of options and links to documentation:</b>